 General Post Office, Martin Place

-Long a landmark of the city, the central Australia Post office until 1996, you will now find a small post office that shares the floor space with cafes, galleries and boutiques.
+The central Australia Post office, a landmark of the city, until 1996, is now home to a small post office that shares the floor space with cafes, galleries and boutiques.
 It is also home to the Fullerton Hotel who do wonderful free tours.

 Tip: Head to the basement of the building, where you can view a piece of the Tank Stream that once supplied water to Sydney.